Skip to main content

 But doesn’t that just sound like an epic adventure?!

-A beautiful option as you plough your way through the jungle, inhaling the fresh air, absorbing the home of the flora and fauna and a good day of exercise.
-This hike is doable for all, but if you are not a great state of health and tire easily don’t put yourself through it.
+A beautiful option as you plough your way through the jungle, inhaling the fresh air, absorbing the home of the flora and fauna and having a good day of exercise.
+This hike is doable for all, but if you are not in a great state of health and tire easily don’t put yourself through it.

 There will be whispers that the trail is dangerous.
-Unguarded, a simple Google will return searches of robberies along it but the majority of people who have manged to successfully complete it did so without any issues.
-When we were going to take the hike, we had planned to do it early morning.
-In fact, the earlier the better as not only will it increase your chances of that clear morning but also allows you spend as much time as you need at the top.
+Unguarded, a simple Google will return searches of robberies along it but the majority of people who have managed to successfully complete it did so without any issues.
+When we were going to take the hike, we had planned to do it early in the morning.
+In fact, the earlier the better as not only will it increase your chances of that clear morning but also allows you to spend as much time as you need at the top.

 So, how to get started?

-The trail starts in Parque Lage which opens from 8am-5pm.
+The trail starts in Parque Lage Which opens from 8am-5pm.
 It can be easily accessed by bus or metro, depending on where you stay.

-Any bus with ‘Jardim Botanico‘ displayed is passing by, for example the #309 from Barra da Tijuca or the #10 from Copacabana, Ipanema etc.
+Any bus with ‘Jardim Botanico‘ displayed passing by, for example the #309 from Barra da Tijuca or the #10 from Copacabana, Ipanema etc.

 Another, and most likely the quicker alternative, is to take the metro to Botafogo station and then jump the bus for Topsail or ask any local for the Parque Lago bus and they’ll help you out.